 In 50 words or less (or, maybe 65)…

-I want to help the DA define its position within a broader economic view of the IT services industry and leverage the flow of value to benefit the Drupal project.
+I’ll bring a strategic marketing framework to the Board – but don’t confuse this with posters and tweets I want to help the DA define its position within a broader economic view of the IT services industry and leverage the flow of value to benefit the Drupal project.
 1st up: I’ll aim to bring new funds via Govt memberships and a grants funding initiative.

 Now, the extended version…